Department of Public Administration

 A comprehensive review of project management practices and techniques necessary to successfully manage projects in government and non-profit organizations which is rooted largely in Project Management Institute (PMI) standards and practices.
 Course Information: Previously listed as PA 462.

 PA 432.
 Management of Information Technology.
-2 hours.
+3 or 4 hours.

 An overview of the use and leveraging of data in order to allow government and nonprofit organizations to make better decisions and improve operations.
 Topics to be covered will include the concepts of data management and governance.
-Course Information: Previously listed as PA 460.
+Course Information: 3 undergraduate hours.
+4 graduate hours.
+Previously listed as PA 460.
 Prerequisite(s): Graduate or professional standing; or admission to the MPA program or consent of the instructor.

 An introduction to data analytics concepts, including the latest practices for gaining better value from data.
 An emphasis will be placed upon hands-on use and application of data analytics techniques.
-Course Information: Extensive computer use required.
+Course Information: 3 undergraduate hours.
+4 graduate hours.
+Extensive computer use required.
 Meets eight weeks of the semester.
-Prerequisite(s): PA 433; and admission to the MPA program or consent of instructor.

 PA 435.
 Geographic Information Systems (GIS) for Public Managers.
 4 hours.